dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Inputs:

 * `genesisDocument` - any intermediate representation of a DID document with the identifier replaced with the placeholder value throughout all fields (e.g. the id field) `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
-It SHOULD include at least one `verificationMethod` and `service` of the type ::SingletonBeacon::; REQUIRED; object.
+REQUIRED; object.

 Outputs: